 Ferocious winds hit Southern California as heat wave breaks

-SAN DIEGO — Parts of Southern California were lashed by severe winds from a tropical storm Friday that brought high humidity, rain and possible flooding to the parched region but also the promise of cooler temperatures after a 10-day heat wave that nearly overwhelmed the state's electrical grid.
+SAN DIEGO — Southern Californians welcomed cooler temperatures and spotty rain Saturday from a tropical storm veering off the Pacific Coast days after a relentless heat wave nearly overwhelmed the state's electrical grid.

-Firefighters had feared powerful winds that topped 100 mph (161 kph) could expand the massive Fairview Fire burning about 75 miles (121 kilometers) southeast of Los Angeles but instead crews made significant progress and pegged Monday as a day when they should have full containment.
-More than 10,000 homes and other structures remained threatened and evacuation orders were still in place.
+Officials braced for flooding in coastal and mountain areas from the storm and feared powerful winds could expand the massive Fairview Fire about 75 miles (121 kilometers) southeast of Los Angeles.
+But minimal flooding was reported early Saturday and crews made significant progress on the fire and said they expected full containment on Monday.
+More than 10,000 homes and other structures have been threatened by the blaze.

-Hurricane Kay made landfall near Mexico's Bahia Asuncion in Baja California Sur state Thursday, but it quickly weakened into a tropical storm by the time it reached Southern California.
-Still winds, were ferocious in places — speeds reached 109 mph (175 kph) on San Diego County's Cuyamaca Peak, the National Weather Service said.
+"It did bring rain, it did bring higher humidities, and of course that's always a blessing when it comes to fires," said Cal Fire Battalion Chief Issac Sanchez.

+The National Weather Service forecast an end to the grueling heat wave in the Los Angeles area Saturday though heat and wind advisories remained in effect through the evening, and warned of possible flooding in mountain areas and some beach communities.
+In San Diego County, inland areas such as Mt.
+Laguna and Julian received several inches of rain while coastal communities got less than an inch, the National Weather Service reported.

 September already has produced one of the hottest and longest heat waves on record for California and some other Western states.
 Nearly 54 million people were under heat warnings and advisories across the region this week as temperature records were shattered in many areas.